git-huber123/Rainbow-lightsaber/README.md

 ## Parts of this repository
 This repository consists of four main parts:
- 1. The code for the ATtiny in `lightsaber_tiny.c`
+ 1. The code for the ATtiny in `lightsaber_tiny.c`.
+Before uploading this code to the ATtiny, the correct clock source must be selected by programming the low fuse byte (run `avrdude` with `-U lfuse:w:0xe1:m`).
+    This ensures that the ATtiny is clocked at 16MHz.
- 2. The schematic and PCB files in the `board` directory.
+ 3. The schematic and PCB files in the `board` directory.
 These files can be opened with gschem and gEDA PCB respectively.
- 3. The Arduino library in the `libraries` directory.
+ 4. The Arduino library in the `libraries` directory.
 The library can be installed by copying the `lightsaber` subdirectory into the `libraries` directory in your sketchbook folder.
-See the [Arduino documentation](https://docs.arduino.cc/software/ide-v1/tutorials/installing-libraries/#manual-installation)
+See the [Arduino documentation](https://docs.arduino.cc/software/ide-v1/tutorials/installing-libraries/#manual-installation) fore more information on this process.
- 4. The Arduino code for the Nano in the `arduino_lightsaber` directory.
+ 6. The Arduino code for the Nano in the `arduino_lightsaber` directory.
     This can be opened directly with the Arduino IDE.

 The file `lightsaber_nano.c` is a test file that can also be uploaded to